-Policy 3-4: On a case-by-case basis, make roadway or intersection improvements that improve land utilization and increase the throughput capacity of roadway corridors without undertaking roadway widening.
+Policy 3-4: On a case-by-case basis, make roadway or intersection improvements that improve land utilization and increase the through-put capacity of roadway corridors without undertaking roadway widening.

 - For example: - Replace the climbing lanes on Route 202/35 between Baldwin Road and Springhurst Street with left-turn lanes.
 If traffic studies determine that the climbing lane does not provide a significant capacity advantage, then left-turn lanes may be preferred.
-Currently, vehicles queue behind left-turning vehicles, causing delays and rear-end accidents. - Work with the County to relocate bus stops to the far side of busy intersections to increase intersection capacity.
+Currently, vehicles queue behind left-turning vehicles, causing delays and rear-end accidents. - Work with the County to relocate bus stops to the far side of busy intersections to increase intersection capacity, as a general rule.

-Intersections Observation, 2002-03 Recommendation, Pending Future Traffic Studies Shrub Oak & Mohegan Lake Route 6 @ Lexington Avenue Heavy traffic, both weekdays and weekends, based on field observations.
+Table 3-1.
+Intersection Improvements Intersections Observation, 2002-03 Recommendation, Pending Future Traffic Studies Shrub Oak & Mohegan Lake Route 6 @ Lexington Avenue Heavy traffic, both weekdays and weekends, based on field observations.
 High accident rate.
 Provide capacity improvements compatible with the Sustainable Development Study by adding additional through and/or turning lanes.
 East Main @ Stony Street Heavy traffic.
 Add new signal.
 East Main @ New Road (eastern intersection) Poor sight distance, based on Traffic Safety Officer (TSO) observations.
 Use traffic calming to slow down traffic.

-Intersections Observation, 2002-03 Recommendation, Pending Future Traffic Studies Route 132 @ Barger Street Unsafe turns; current alignment directs Route 132 traffic onto East Main Street.
+Route 132 @ Barger Street Unsafe turns; current alignment directs Route 132 traffic onto East Main Street.
 Realign the intersection, so that Barger Street becomes a continuous roadway with the southern leg of Route 132, with the western leg of Route 132 meets it at a "T".
 This would lead northbound traffic on Route 132 out to Route 6 instead of through the Shrub Oak hamlet center.
 Route 6 @ Barger Street Unsafe left turn, based on TSO observations Only allow left turns (from Route 6 to Barger and from Barger to Route 6) during protected left-turn signal phases.
-Jefferson Valley Route 6 @ East Main Street (across from Par-3 Golf Course) High accident rate.
-Prohibit left turns, to reduce accident rate.
-Left turns would take place at either Hill or Lee under a protected left turn phase.
+Jefferson Valley Route 6 @ East Main Street (across from Par- 3 Golf Course) High accident rate.
+Prohibit left turns, both because of the safety problem, but also in order to discourage through-traffic bound for Route 6N.
+As discussed in Table 3-3, such through-traffic should be diverted along Route 6 to a new connector road closer to the Somers border.
 Route 6 @ Lee Boulevard High accident rate.
-Upgrade traffic signal so that east-west rear-end accidents are mitigated and allow left turns during protected left-turn signal phase.
-East Main @ Hill Boulevard Fast travel speeds on East Main makes turns difficult.
-Realign intersection, such that Hill Boulevard and the eastern leg of East Main Street form a continuous roadway, with western leg of East Main Street joining it at a "T" intersection.
-This forces East Main traffic to come to a stop, effectively traffic-calming East Main Street.
-In combination with restricting left turns on Route 6 at East Main Street (across from the Par-3 Golf Course), this improvement will help accommodate traffic that currently makes left turns at that intersection.
+Upgrade traffic signal so that east-west rear- end accidents are mitigated and allow left turns during protected left-turn signal phase.
+The left-turn signal is not intended to facilitate through-traffic, but instead, local shoppers, workers, and residents.